farah-maria/ThereIsLight/README.md

 The third, more subtle design aspect I used was a liberal use of spacing, so that the player isn't completely overwhelmed by text, even though it is a text adventure.
 Colour, spacing and the timing of the letters appearing on the screen were the main things I used to add "spice" to an otherwise plain looking screen.
 Timing was the fourth and last design feature I used in the game.
 The slow_read effect that I used meant that certain parts of the the story appear more slowly, and the words appear letter by letter in the console, to add suspense and add a 'typewriter' effect.
 This typewriter effect is intended to give the game an extra retro feel for the days of text adventures, when typewriters were still in use in offices.
 The Time module was imported so that pauses (via the "time.sleep" method) could be put into the text, while other parts had no pauses at all and appeared faster to let the narrative pick up pace.

+'Chapters' are used in the story, and there is a fair bit of text, as I'm a writer and I wanted to give the game a bookish feel.
+The content was all written by me.

 ### User Stories: